 By Harry Ewbank

-Click here to read the first instalment of Harry’s ‘Soundtrack’; a new way of accessing Modern Art.
+Click here to read Part 1 and Part 2 of Harry’s Soundtrack; a new way of accessing Modern Art.
 He’s selected a song for one piece in each of the 13 rooms of the Tate’s permanent exhibition ‘At the Studio’, and written 3 interpretations.
-Here is the second:
+Here is the final instalment:

-If you want to check out Harry’s playlist then click on the link here.
+If you want to check out Harry’s Spotify playlist then click on the link here.